End of Tenancy Cleaning Cost

 £170

-How Much is an End of Tenancy Clean?
+How Much Is an End of Tenancy Clean?

 So you are coming to the end of your tenancy, and to secure 100% refund of your security deposit, the property needs to be at the same standard it was when you moved in.
-Hiring a specialist or team of specialists will be far more beneficial to you securing your deposit than not.
+Hiring a specialist or team of specialists will be far more beneficial to you in securing your deposit than not.

 End of tenancy cleaning is something you could do by yourself if you want to keep costs down.
 However, this runs the risk of you not cleaning to the standard a professional team could achieve.